AndersDeath/diary2/000-current.md

 # 02 May - Donerstag  - Berlin - 588 Tag der Einwanderung - Hot Sunny

 Today I was in the doctor office and gave them my blood.
+It's the first step of my health checkup that I really want to do.